mikemfleming/state-drivers-license-regex/README.md

 # state-drivers-license-regex
 State drivers license validation using Node and regular expressions with an option to be used as a CLI tool.

-Validates US driver's licenses with regex and returns an object with a success status and message.
+Performs basic validation of US driver's licenses with regex and returns an object with a success status and message.

 Example usage:
 ```